Wireless keyboard: Bluetooth keyboard

+Wireless keyboards first emerged in the early 1980s, although these were usually prototypes for specialized jobs.
+By the early 2000s, Bluetooth keyboards for PCs had started to gain market share, with Microsoft unveiling the world’s first commercially available Bluetooth wireless mouse and keyboard solution in April 2002, a combination that remains commercially popular to this day.

+Bluetooth keyboards became especially popular starting in 2011, coinciding with the popularity of portable devices such as smartphones and the recently released iPad.

-Most bluetooth keyboards have standard qwerty layouts, though some mini Bluetooth keyboards may have a different layout.
+Most Bluetooth keyboards have standard qwerty layouts, though some mini Bluetooth keyboards may have a different layout.
 Bluetooth keyboards are compatible with all the leading operating systems such as Android, iOS, Linux, macOS, and Windows.
-Since they are used primarily for portable devices Bluetooth keyboards have special function keys for Android and iOS operating systems.
-Most bluetooth keyboards, except a few, are not compatible across operating systems, so compatibility of the keyboard needs to be checked before purchasing one; this is because of the special function keys which differ between Android and iOS.
+Since they are primarily used for portable devices, Bluetooth keyboards have special function keys for Android and iOS operating systems.
+Most Bluetooth keyboards, except a few, are not universally compatible across operating systems.
+Thus, compatibility of the keyboard should be checked before purchasing one; this is mainly because of the special function keys which differ between Android and iOS.